input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Cardano Light Tools](https://github.com/orpheus-antpool/cardano-light-tools): a set of lightweight tools to operate and maintain a Cardano stake pool.

 *   [Guild Operators Suite](https://cardano-community.github.io/guild-operators/): a set of tools and scripts for setting up, managing, and monitoring Cardano stake pools, and also managing tokens and keys.

+*   [Stake Pool Operator Scripts](https://github.com/gitmachtl/scripts): a full collection of shell scripts to operate and maintain a Cardano stake pool, token minting, voting, and hardware wallet integration.

 *   [Stake Pool Operator Tools Alliance (SPOTA)](https://github.com/gitmachtl/StakePool-Operator-Tools-Alliance): SPOTA brings together individuals in the Cardano ecosystem that provide tools for running and maintaining a stake pool.